 Order bulbs early, then plan to plant after the first frost in October.
-You can plant until the ground freezes in December, but we don’t recommend it—planting is much more pleasant on a sunny October or early November day!
+You can plant into December, but we don’t recommend it—planting is much more pleasant on a sunny October or early November day!
 Snuggle any leftover bulbs into pots and force them to bloom indoors in early spring.

 4. Mow leaves into the lawn.

-Don’t waste beautiful fall days bagging leaves!
-Instead, mow light layers of leaves right into the lawn to return nutrients to the turf.
+Don’t waste beautiful fall days bagging leaves; use them to build soil instead.
+Mow light layers of leaves right into the lawn to return nutrients to the turf.
 For heavier leaf falls, chip leaves by mowing over them twice, then rake them into beds as mulch or pile them up to make leaf mould.
-Get more info here about putting leaves to work in your garden.
+Chipped leaves also make great mulch for spreading over cardboard when sheet mulching (see below).

 Fall is one of the loveliest times in the garden.
-Watch as the light changes from golden in September to cool in November.
 Enjoy the spectacular colors of tree foliage backing your fall-blooming plants.
 Take an early morning stroll and admire the work of frost on the edge of leaves.
-Be sure to take time to admire your garden up close in fall; you’ve earned it!
+Be sure to take time to experience your garden up close in fall; you’ve earned it!